 Revenue recognition: We record revenues and related receivables for health care services at the time the services are provided.
-Medicare and Medicaid revenues represented 36% and 39% of our net patient revenues during the three-month periods ended March 31, 2013 and 2012, respectively.
-Revenues from managed care entities, including health maintenance organizations and managed Medicare and Medicaid programs, accounted for 48% of our net patient revenues during each of the three-month periods ended March 31, 2013 and 2012.
+Medicare and Medicaid revenues represented 36% and 39% of our net patient revenues during the three-month periods ended June 30, 2013 and 2012, respectively, and 36% and 39% during the six-month periods ended June 30, 2013 and 2012, respectively.
+Revenues from managed care entities, including health maintenance organizations and managed Medicare and Medicaid programs, accounted for 49% and 50% of our net patient revenues during the three-month periods ended June 30, 2013 and 2012, respectively, and 48% and 49% during the six-month periods ended June 30, 2013 and 2012, respectively.

 Provision for Doubtful Accounts: On a consolidated basis, we monitor our total self-pay receivables to ensure that the total allowance for doubtful accounts provides adequate coverage based on historical collection experience.
-Our accounts receivable are recorded net of allowance for doubtful accounts of \$367 million at March 31, 2013 and \$311 million at December 31, 2012.
+Our accounts receivable are recorded net of allowance for doubtful accounts of \$404 million at June 30, 2013 and \$311 million at December 31, 2012.

-As of March 31, 2013 and December 31, 2012, our accounts receivable includes approximately \$72 million and \$70 million, respectively, due from Illinois.
-Collection of these receivables continues to be delayed due to state budgetary and funding pressures.
-Approximately \$46 million as of March 31, 2013 and \$51 million as of December 31, 2012, of the receivables due from Illinois have been outstanding in excess of 60 days, as of each respective date.
-We received approximately \$47 million of cash from Illinois in April, 2013, a substantial portion of which applies to the state's outstanding receivables as of March 31, 2013.
+As of June 30, 2013 and December 31, 2012, our accounts receivable includes approximately \$30 million and \$70 million, respectively, due from Illinois.
+Although the outstanding balance has been reduced significantly during the second quarter of 2013 as a result of substantial cash remittances received from the state (approximately \$72 million was due from Illinois as of March 31, 2013), collection of the outstanding receivables continues to be delayed due to state budgetary and funding pressures.
+Approximately \$7 million as of June 30, 2013 and \$51 million as of December 31, 2012, of the receivables due from Illinois were outstanding in excess of 60 days, as of each respective date.
 Although the remaining accounts receivable due from Illinois could remain outstanding for the foreseeable future, since we expect to eventually collect all amounts due to us, no related reserves have been established in our consolidated financial statements.
 However, we can provide no assurance that we will eventually collect all amounts due to us from Illinois.
 Failure to ultimately collect all outstanding amounts due from Illinois would have an adverse impact on our future consolidated results of operations and cash flows.

 Accounting for Medicare and Medicaid Electronic Health Records Incentive Payments: In July 2010, the Department of Health and Human Services published final regulations implementing the health information technology provisions of the American Recovery and Reinvestment Act.
 The regulation defines the "meaningful use" of Electronic Health Records ("EHR") and established the requirements for the Medicare and Medicaid EHR payment incentive programs.
-The implementation period for these new

-Medicare and Medicaid incentive payments started in federal fiscal year 2011 and can end as late as 2016 for Medicare and 2021 for the state Medicaid programs.
+The implementation period for these new Medicare and Medicaid incentive payments started in federal fiscal year 2011 and can end as late as 2016 for Medicare and 2021 for the state Medicaid programs.
 We recognize income related to Medicare and Medicaid incentive payments using a gain contingency model that is based upon when our eligible hospitals have demonstrated "meaningful use" of certified EHR technology for the applicable period and the cost report information for the full cost report year that will determine the final calculation of the incentive payment is available.